Building the S.Torm46 aka Steel Tormentor

 To help visualizing the matrix, I used kbfirmware.com while building the cardboard prototype.

 To spare on pins, I had to be creative with the columns.
 Eventually, I came up with two matrix designs.
 A somewhat easier and more straightforward version and a second, more difficult one to save on additional pins.
 I decided to go the easy way.
 Halfway through wiring the cardboard prototype I realized I’m doing the difficult one...

 This time I simply turned the cardboard prototype on its back and copied the wiring.
-(Because of the hot-swap sockets I could have reused the complete wiring, but had to desolder on a lot of places because of the increased angle and staggering.
+(Because of the hot-swap sockets I could have reused the complete wiring, but would have to desolder on a lot of places because of the increased angle and staggering.
 It was an ugly soldering job anyway.
-Instead I decided to make a new and cleaner wiring.)
+Instead, I decided to make a new and cleaner wiring.)

 PlateFinding local manufacturers (3D printing, acrylic laser cutting, steel laser cutting, sandblasting, painting etc.) can be tedious in a small town or rural areas, but you can get the same cut or service for a fraction of money compared to Ponoko or Lasergist/boost.

 You can check with a multimeter if the switches work before installing them.
 I've done this even though I'll be able to swap them easily thanks to the hot-swap sockets.

 I’ve put in the switches which fitted quite loosely.
 I’ve put the hot-swap sockets on the contacts and screwed in the stand-offs.
 (These simple plastic stand-offs are cheap, but I like them, especially the screwheads.)